shrutiq125z-crypto/Gramseva/README.md

 # Gramseva
-Digital hatt for te local services
+Digital haat for the local services